darktable-org/dtdocs/content/module-reference/processing-modules/color-balance-rgb.md

 : The fulcrum has a value of 18.45% by default, which is consistent with the current scene-referred workflow and should fit most use cases (assuming that global brightness has been fixed as recommended using the [_exposure_](./exposure.md) module).

-: The contrast algorithm gives natural results that mimic the central part of the [_filmic_](./filmic-rgb.md) contrast curve.
+: The contrast algorithm gives natural results that mimic the central part of the contrast curve of analog film.
 However, it will also increase the image's dynamic range, which may void _filmic_ settings in the pipe.
 For global contrast adjustments, the [_tone equalizer_](./tone-equalizer.md) should be preferred, and the this module's contrast slider is be best used with masks, for example for selective corrections over the foreground or background.

 ### linear chroma grading